 3 Easy Ways to Reduce Eye Puffiness

 Whether they’re the cause of a late night, allergies or genetics, puffy eyes can be hard to hide.
-To see if there was anything that could save our swollen under-eyes, we asked board-certified dermatologist, Skincare.com consultant and Clarisonic ambassador Dr. Doris Day for some advice.
+To find out how to do the seemingly impossible and make swollen under-eyes less noticeable, we asked Dr. Doris Day, a board-certified dermatologist and Skincare.com consultant, for some advice.
 It turns out that there are a few hacks that can minimize the appearance of under-eye puffiness.
 Read on and give them a try.

 Massage Your Eye Contour

 There are loads of massaging tools for your eye area out there, including gua sha, a traditional Chinese practice known to depuff and sculpt the face.
 It's a form of tissue manipulation that promotes lymphatic drainage which can directly affect puffy eyes.
 We like the Mount Lai De-Puffing Rose Quartz Eye Treatment Tool crafted from rose quartz for a soothing, cooling effect on the eye area.
 Pro tip: You can store the massager in your fridge for amplified cooling benefits.

 Pairing your tool with a serum will take this eye massage up a level by helping it glide across your eye contour effortlessly.
 Our current fave is Kiehl’s Powerful-Strength Dark Circle Reducing Vitamin C Eye Serum which was clinically-demonstrated to help decrease the appearance of dark circles, puffiness, lines, and crow’s feet over an eight-week study.

 Remove Your Makeup Before Bed and Apply an Eye Cream